 From a technical standpoint, Looker puts the processing 100% on the database.
 You will need an analytics-based database, such as Snowflake, Azure DW, Redshift, or BigQuery.

-More savvy data analysts and developers will either find Looker difficult to use, or love its paradigm shift.
-Clunky drag and drop development (again, looking at you, Cognos) has been replaced with a language called ‘LookML’.
+More savvy data analysts and developers will either find Looker difficult to use or love its paradigm shift.
+Clunky drag and drop development (again, looking at you, Cognos) has been replaced with a language called LookML.
 It’s SQL-like, but the development is pure text.
-Joins are not defined by dragging lines visually, but instead by coding.
-Metrics such as ‘Net Sales’ are defined once, but can then be referenced within other metrics, such as ‘% Profit’.
+Joins are not defined by dragging lines visually but instead by coding.
+Metrics such as net sales are defined once, but they can then be referenced within other metrics, such as “% profit.”
 Git integration makes version control and team development a breeze.
 Traditional BI developers will likely struggle with this approach, and if you select Looker as your tool without a developer-oriented team, know that change management processes within IT will be something you want to incorporate into the project.

-Summary: Looker is different, but provides a full semantic model for governance and a single source of the truth, as well as powerful sharing and exploration capabilities.
-Looker requires an analyics/MPP database for optimal performance, and you will need to budget this into your project.
-Forward-thinking organizations will need to embrace the developer-focused way of defining metrics and joins — or decide Looker is not the right fit.
+Summary: Looker is different but provides a full semantic model for governance and a single source of the truth, as well as powerful sharing and exploration capabilities.
+Looker requires an analytics/MPP database for optimal performance, and you will need to budget this into your project.
+Forward-thinking organizations will need to embrace the developer-focused way of defining metrics and joins — or decide Looker is not the right analytics and BI platform.

-First off — there is no better tool at producing incredibly sophisticated and well-designed visualizations.
+First off, there’s no better tool at producing incredibly sophisticated and well-designed visualizations.
 The UI/UX for business users is why Tableau has been so highly adopted within business units.
 Tableau’s ability to connect to just about every data source makes it easy for users to point at their data and produce visualizations.

 …and that’s the rub.
 There are two situations where I would recommend Tableau: